-Adjunct Associate Professor (MFA, University of Iowa)
+Adjunct Associate Professor (University of Iowa)

 Ned Balbo’s The Trials of Edgar Poe and Other Poems (Story Line Press) was selected by judge A.E.
 Stallings for the Donald Justice Prize and also awarded the 2012 Poets’ Prize.
 Lives of the Sleepers (University of Notre Dame Press), selected by John Matthias for the Ernest Sandeen Poetry Prize, received a ForeWord Book of the Year Gold Medal and was a finalist for the Arlin G. Meyer Prize of the Lilly Fellows Program.
 Galileo’s Banquet (Washington Writers’ Publishing House) shared the Towson University Prize for Literature.
 The recipient of three Maryland Arts Council individual artist grants, the Robert Frost Foundation Poetry Award, and co-winner of the Willis Barnstone Translation Prize, Balbo has been a poetry fellow at the Sewanee Writers’ Conference and the Virginia Center for the Creative Arts.
 His fourth book of poetry, Upcycling Paumanok, will appear from Measure Press in 2016.